isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-10-30-post-daguerreotypes-to-dry-plates-photography-in-19th-century-singapore.md

 [^15]:[Notice](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepressa18440222-1.2.4.2).
 (1844, 22 February). *The Singapore Free Press and Mercantile Advertiser*, p.
 1; [Notice](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepressa18450116-1.2.2.3).
 (1845, January 16). *The Singapore Free Press and Mercantile Advertiser*, p.
 1. Retrieved from NewspaperSG.
 Mornings were more conducive for taking photographs as temperatures were still cool, and daylight would be sufficient without being overpowering.
 [^16]:[Daguerreotype](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes18481021-1.2.11.2).
 (1848, October 21). *The Straits Times*, p.
 2. Retrieved from NewspaperSG.
 [^17]:Lavédrine, B. (2009). *Photographs of the past: Process and preservation* (pp. 30–31).
 Los Angeles, California: The Getty Conservation Institute.
 (Not available in NLB holdings); See Claudet, L. (2008).
 Colouring by hand.
 In J. Hannavy (Ed.)., *Encyclopedia of nineteenth-century photography Vol 1* (pp. 322–323).
 New York: Routledge.
 Retrieved from Google Books.
 A practical method for colour photography was not invented until the Lumiére brothers’ autochrome process in 1904.
 [^18]:Buckley, C.B.
-(1984).
-An anecdotal history of old times in Singapore 1819–1867 (p.
+(1984). [*An anecdotal history of old times in Singapore 1819–1867*](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=4082239) (p.
 745).
 Singapore: Oxford University Press.
 (Call no.: RSING 959.57 BUC).
 However, another source suggests that Dutronquoy might have passed away sometime in January 1872 in Kobe, Japan.
-See Massot, Nov 2015, p.
+See [Massot](https://eservice.nlb.gov.sg/item_holding.aspx?bid=203235478), Nov 2015, p.
 323.
-[^19]:
-[^20]:
-[^2]:

-Hirsch, 2000, p.
+[^19]:Hirsch, 2000, p.
 72. Collodion was made by dissolving gun cotton in ether and alcohol, and then adding potassium iodide.
 The resultant viscous mixture is applied evenly to a glass plate, which is immersed into a bath of silver nitrate to produce light-sensitive silver iodide.
-Portraits & views.
-(1858, February 13).
-The Straits Times, p.
+[^20]:[Portraits & views](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes18580213-1.2.10.3).
+(1858, February 13). *The Straits Times*, p.
 2. Retrieved from NewspaperSG.
-Notice (1862, June 14).
+[^2]:[Notice](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes18620614-1.2.29.1) (1862, June 14).
 The Straits Times, p.
 3. Retrieved from NewspaperSG; White, S. (1989).
 John Thomson: A window to the orient  (p.
 9).
 Albuquerque: University of New Mexico Press.
 (Call no.: RART 770.92 WHI).
 William was also a photographer in the partnership of Sack and Thomson, Beach Road (listed in the 1861 Straits Directory).
 The partnership was brief and William was listed on his own as a photographic artist in the following year’s directory.